Link to newsround

 Image caption,

-Whilst stuck in space they have been helping ongoing missions at the ISS including taking part in spacewalks to look after the station
+While stuck in space they have been helping ongoing missions at the ISS including taking part in spacewalks to look after the station

-They went to test experimental spacecraft called Starliner, which was built by the aerospace firm Boeing, a rival to SpaceX.
+They went to test an experimental spacecraft called Starliner, which was built by the aerospace firm Boeing, a rival to SpaceX.

 However, during both the launch and the docking onto the ISS, the Boeing aircraft experienced problems.

-Because of this it was decided that it would be safer for Butch and Suni to stay at the space station and return during a scheduled crew rotation.
+Because of this, it was decided that it would be safer for Butch and Suni to stay at the space station and return during a scheduled crew rotation.

-This meant their stay turned from a few days, to several months.
+This meant their stay turned from a few days to several months.